-NGOs and the private sector also provide operational information to local, tribal, territorial, insular area, and State ESF #6 or equivalent points of contact.
+NGOs and the private sector also provide operational information to local, tribal and State ESF #6 or equivalent points of contact.
 This information allows ESF #6 planners to identify actual or potential shortfalls and/or excesses and adjust services to the needs of the community.

-Local, tribal, territorial, insular area and state agencies coordinate with NGOs and the private sector to support the management of unsolicited donated goods and services and unaffiliated volunteers and organizations.
+Local, tribal and state agencies coordinate with NGOs and the private sector to support the management of unsolicited donated goods and services and unaffiliated volunteers and organizations.
 These resources, when incorporated effectively into the whole community response, can help accelerate the recovery of individuals, households, and communities.